rajesh-nitc/anthos/README.md

 # Anthos
-Aws Eks and Gcp Gke on Anthos
+Eks and Gke on Anthos
-> Gke on Aws is out of scope.
-Access to anthos-gke cli is not there.
+> Gke on Aws is out of scope for now as access to anthos-gke cli is not there

 ## Getting Started

 ### Create and Register Clusters
+Gke cluster: public, regional
+Eks cluster: public, regional
 ```
 ./_helpers/workstation.sh
 cd terraform/environments/dev/create-register-clusters
 terraform init
+terraform validate
 terraform plan
 terraform apply --auto-approve
 ```